Frequently Asked Questions

 You could file a Notice of Motion with a copy of the amended order containing the corrections.

-You can file a Notice of Motion and affidavit asking the court to suspend or set aside the order under Queen’s Bench Rule34(2).
-The rule allows you to ask the court to reconsider an order where there has been fraudulent information provided to the court or essential facts were discovered after the order was made.
+You can file a Notice of Motion and affidavit asking the court to suspend or set aside the order based on the ground of fraud or facts arising or discovered after the order was made.

 A party can file a Notice of Satisfaction (Form 70Y) signed by the party before a witness or by the party’s lawyer.